 Comprehension.
 Help them build their comprehension skills by asking questions/ chatting about what they have read.
 Your child will be familiar with the following terminology:

 Attached: Parent Reading Questions sheet – gives a wider range of questions for the areas above.

 Log your reading with your child on Boom Reader, including specific comments e.g.

 2).
 Accelerated Reader Quizzes.

-Children in Year 6 bring home a reading book which normally has an Accelerated Reading level and Quiz code on it.
+For most children in Year 3, their school reading book has an Accelerated Reading level and Quiz code on it.